run-ai/docs/docs/admin/runai-setup/self-hosted/k8s/prerequisites.md

 # Self-Hosted installation over Kubernetes - Prerequisites

 Before proceeding with this document, please review the [installation types](../../installation-types.md) documentation to understand the difference between _air-gapped_ and _connected_ installations.

-## Hardware Requirements

-See Cluster prerequisites [hardware](../../cluster-setup/cluster-prerequisites.md#hardware-requirements) requirements.

-In addition, the control plane installation of Run:ai requires the configuration of Kubernetes Persistent Volumes of a total size of 110GB.

-### Installer Machine
+## Installer machine

 The machine running the installation script (typically the Kubernetes master) must have:

 * At least 50GB of free space.
 * Docker installed.

+## Cluster hardware requirements

+See Cluster prerequisites [hardware](../../cluster-setup/cluster-prerequisites.md#hardware-requirements) requirements.

+In addition, the control plane installation of Run:ai requires the configuration of Kubernetes Persistent Volumes of a total size of 110GB.

-## Run:ai Software Requirements
+## Run:ai software requirements

-### Operating System
+### Operating system

 See Run:ai Cluster prerequisites [operating system](../../cluster-setup/cluster-prerequisites.md#operating-system) requirements.